Learning to summarize user information for personalized reinforcement learning from human feedback: Results

+Even summaries by PLUS-untrained can achieve improvements over BTL, but they still fall short of providing sufficient predictive signal for the reward model.
+This limitation is clearly observed in the Pets dataset: the untrained summarizer struggles to distinguish meaningful user contexts from spurious details or outputs vague descriptions, while the trained summarizer correctly identifies whether a user prefers cats or dogs, as shown in the box below.
+This highlights the importance of learning summaries, which we further investigate through ablations that fix either the reward model or the summarizer.

+\paragraph{Robustness of PLUS to new topics \& users.} As new users increasingly engage with LLM assistants, robustness to new users and conversation topics that are different from the training data becomes important for personalized systems.
+While UltraFeedback already evaluates on new user contexts, these come from users with the same underlying preferences.
+We took a step further by explicitly evaluating new users whose test-time preferences shift to entirely different content, using Pets (OOD).

-To test the robustness of the methods to unseen users and new conversation topics, we create an additional test set in Pets, where where users prefer either rabbits or birds rather than cats or dogs.
-We still use the same summarizer and reward model trained on the dataset about cats and dogs. \textbf{As shown in Table \ref{main_table}, we observe large performance drops from ICL (from 100 to 72\%) and VPL (below 50\%), whereas PLUS still maintains a high prediction accuracy above 90.} These results indicate that PLUS generalizes well to previously unseen user contexts.
-We believe this is because PLUS has learned a general algorithm for extracting information about the user into summaries, which translates well to new users with new types of preferences.
-In contrast, other approaches which rely on training the reward model based on user data may be vulnerable to memorizing specific users, rather than learning about general trends in preference data.
+Concretely, the user context and preference labels $(s_A, s_B)$ used for training are about dogs or cats, but at test time, the summarizer receives a new user context about birds and rabbits, and the reward model is given two response options between birds and rabbits.
+As shown in Table~\ref{table:ood_main}, PLUS's robust generalization to new user contexts indicates that it has learned a general algorithm for extracting user information into summaries, which translates well to new users with new types of preferences.
+In contrast, other approaches may be vulnerable to memorizing specific users' preferences, rather than learning how to learn about what a new user is interested in.